 Before we talk about how it got to look like the explosion above, let’s take a peek at what it looked like when we came to see the house.
 An elderly woman had been using it as a sewing room.
 And we even find straight pins in the rug to this day just to remind us of it’s former life!
 Brace yourself for the worst / most hilarious “before” picture.
 And yes, this is the only “before” picture I have of this room.

 Please note everything that’s happening here.
 Pablo is telling Sophia not to touch anything.
 Lily is trying to get picked up and Sophia is checking out the massive magnifying glass — which she used to call a “magnet flying class”.
 Priceless.

-I had a grand plan when we moved in (over two years ago!) and it was to create a bright, airy room something like the pic below.
+I had a grand plan when we moved in (over two years ago!) and it was to create a bright, airy room.
 I wanted lots of white and some pops of bright color.
 And I figured the best way to do that was to paint the paneling white and add lots of art in bright frames.